turnrye/cs6460-turnrye/final-paper/paper.md

   email: rturner63@gatech.edu
   affiliation: Georgia Institute of Technology
 abstract:
-  WIP
+  Developers often face difficulties when learning new frameworks that are volatile -- ones that are quickly changing over time and often have little long term support or feature deprecation periods.
+As teams work to improve developer experience, they must take into account how developers learn these frameworks and produce learning materials that best meet the developers needs.
+Informal learning is well understood, and many learning tools have been examined for use by developers and fields.
+This research seeks to answer details instead of how learners use these tools when given a specific problem.
+So how do developers learn rapidly-changing frameworks?

+  38 developers responded to a brief survey with details about how they learned React Native, a current example of a rapidly changing framework.
+This survey looked at the respondent's background, the tools they used in the past, and details of their preferred learning tool over the previous 90 days.
+The data was compared to normal distributions to look for preferences and patterns.

+  Developers were shown to have favorite tools and commonly used tools, though they didn't directly correspond.
+Learning was immediately put to use in most cases.
+Developers most often did not complete consuming their learning tool, but they still had positive outcomes.
+Over one-third of developers learning during the period was a result of changes in the framework itself.

+  While this research specifically examined React Native, many of the learner preferences may be applied to other frameworks and technologies.
+A learner behavioral pattern emerges that may be considered to build more effective educational material.
 keyword:
 - just in time
+- framework
+- rapidly-changing
 ---

 # Introduction

-Some background on what it is you're talking about.
-Typically, this will include a cursory literature review just to define the problem area.
-It will culminate in the question the paper is answering or the problem the paper is solving, typically followed by a brief summary of the contribution itself.

-For creators of technology, educating users is often a challenge.
-Some creators tend to introduce formal courses, while some others rely on users referencing documentation and trial-and-error.
-In some, third parties have created learning materials like weblog tutorials or even reference examples.

-Learning about a rapidly-changing technology like augmented reality and artificial intelligence seems to depend on informal education.
-For these, often documentation and a sample are all the materials provided.
+Studying rapidly-changing technology like augmented reality and artificial intelligence most often takes the form of informal learning.
+For these, often documentation and samples are all the materials provided.
 Looking at more established topics like desktop computing and service management, the case is quite different.
 Corresponding certifications exist like CompTIA A+ and ITIL Foundation with accompanying curriculum and a network of professional teachers.
 The options vary greatly as the technology's maturity level changes.
+While computer science as a whole is a young practice compared to other kinds of engineering, certain topics pose bigger challenges to learners.

 There is a wide body of knowledge on informal learning, as well as learning by developers.
-However, there has not been significant study on how learning occurs in these contexts.
-One such occurrence is in the use of a framework, which is defined as "a form of software reuse that primarily promotes the reuse of entire architectures within a narrowly defined application domain" [@pasetti2002software].
+However, there has not been significant study on how learning occurs in various contexts.
+One such context is in the use of a framework, which is defined as "a form of software reuse that primarily promotes the reuse of entire architectures within a narrowly defined application domain" [@pasetti2002software].
+Couple that framework with rapid change, and learners show behaviors best summarized as "just in time learning".

-*How do developers learn rapidly-changing frameworks?*
+**How do developers learn rapidly-changing frameworks?**

+To answer this question, the "where, when, and why" are considered.
+Specifically, the three following research questions are investigated:

+**RQ1: What learning tools are preferred?**

+Understanding what tools are preferred helps to identify what traits developers prefer in their tools, as well as what content creators use.
+In pursuing this, various tools for learning will be considered.
+Some examples include institution-sponsored courses, massive open online courses (MOOCs), books, weblog tutorials, forum and knowledge market threads, workshops, and even hackathons.
+This can answer what best suits rapidly-changing frameworks.
+This detail represents **where** the learning occurs.

+**RQ2: Is their learning motivated by a pressing need?**

+When working with rapidly changing frameworks, developers may choose to learn just-in-time to solve a new problem.
+Other developers may instead respond to rapid change by closely following progress and proactively learning new materials.
+These two are enabled by different kinds of educational content: the former needs to be problem based and easily found, whereas the latter needs to be more engaging and use constructionism.
+This detail represents **when** the learning occurs.

+**RQ3: What scope of knowledge do developers pursue?**

+The scope of learning tools widely varies, from weeks-long MOOCs to ten-minute read weblog posts.
+This question asks whether the learner is studying to move on with their day or instead to better understand something they already practice.
+They may be using tools entirely, piece-meal, or just referencing code snippets.
+This answers **why** the learning occurs.

 # Related Work